ganyuss/unity-discord-embedded-app-sdk/README.md

 This package is meant to work in Unity WebGL builds, and only work on the client side of the Discord activity.

 > ⛔ This is **not** a package to implement discord's rich presence feature.

-## Installing the SDK

-To install the SDK, clone the content of this repository into a folder in the `Packages` folder of your project.
+> ⚠️ Just like Discord's [embedded app SDK package](https://github.com/discord/embedded-app-sdk), this
+> package only serves for the frontend part of the Discord activity, to interact with the Discord application.
+> On top of that, you will need to setup a HTTP server to serve this WebGL build, and game server(s) for
+> your multiplayer game to work.

 ## Context

-This package is a Unity implementation of [Discord's embedded app SDK package](https://github.com/discord/embedded-app-sdk).
+This package is a Unity implementation of Discord's [embedded app SDK package](https://github.com/discord/embedded-app-sdk).
 It implements all its features and more.
-This implementation is based on the version 1.2.0 of the native SDK.
+This implementation is based on the version 1.2.1 of the native SDK.

 If you are familiar with this SDK, you can skip directly to the [Differences and Additions](#differences-and-additions) section.

+## Installing the SDK

+To install the SDK, clone the content of this repository into a folder in the `Packages` folder of your project.

 ## Getting started